andsju/Tutorial-Nodejs-Websocket/part-5.md

 ```

+***

+#### Is typing

 A feature in a chat application is to show if a user is typing.
-This feature keeps a history when a user press a key.
+This feature keeps a history every time a user press a key.
 Create an array in *index.html*

 ```javascript